department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

 <h3>Appeals Process Overview</h3>
 <p>
 After the Veterans Benefits Administration makes a decision on your claim, you can appeal some or all of the decision if you disagree with it.
 If you want to, you can have a representative help you with your appeal.
-This person may be a lawyer, claims agent, or Veterans Service Officer. <a href="/disability-benefits/apply/help/">Get help filing your appeal</a>.
+This person may be a lawyer, claims agent, or Veterans Service Officer. <br> <a href="/disability-benefits/apply/help/">Get help filing your appeal</a>.
 </p>

 <span id="time-to-complete-claim"></span>